Concordium/concordium.github.io/source/mainnet/net/guides/developer-page.rst

     - `CIS2 token standard <https://proposals.concordium.software/CIS/cis-2.html>`_ is applicable for Smart Contracts v1.

-- See :ref:`How to create proofs for dApps and services <create-proofs>` for information about how to write statements that interact with Concordium wallets
+- See :ref:`How to create proofs for dApps and services <create-proofs>` for information about how to write statements that interact with Concordium wallets.

 - For information about how to create proofs to verify identity for dApps and services see :ref:`Create proofs<create-proofs>`.